A library is an archive of compiled code (such as JAR files) that modules depend on.

 LibraryTable.
 The list of application-level library tables is accessed by calling

-LibraryTablesRegistrar.getInstance().getLibraryTable(), whereas the list of project-level library tables is accessed through
+LibraryTablesRegistrar.getLibraryTable(), whereas the list of project-level library tables is accessed via

 LibraryTable, you can get the libraries in it by calling

-To get the list of all module libraries defined in a given module, use the following API:
+To get the list of all module libraries defined in a given module, use API from

 Getting the Library Content